 We are based at the Abbotsleigh School Aquatic Centre in Wahroonga on Sydney’s north shore.
-Swimmers train in our 8 lane 25m indoor facility, and nearby in the 50m indoor Knox pool.
+Swimmers train in our 8 lane 25m indoor facility, and Gold squad also swim nearby in the 50m indoor Knox and PLC pools.

 Swimmers are coached by Abbotsleigh School Aquatic Centre staff and coaching fees are paid directly to them.
 Abbotsleigh Swimming Club is a separate organisation and charge a membership fee.

 Anybody is eligible to join us – boys and girls!
 We cater for a wide variety of swimmers from those just out of “learn to swim” through to an elite level.
-All Mini Marlins, Junior Challenge, White, Black and Gold Squad Members are required to join, and we encourage any swimmers who would like to experience competition to consider joining.
+Most Mini Marlins, Junior Challenge, White, Black and Gold Squad Members are required to join, and we encourage any swimmers who would like to experience competition to consider joining.

-We hope to hold fortnightly Club Races on Friday evenings starting October 20th 2017.
-Please stay tuned for more information.
+Abbotsleigh Swim Club schedules both timed Club nights and fun swim races each term which are strategically placed in the competition calendar.
 We are affiliated with Swimming NSW and the Swimming Metro North East (SMNE) Area.
 We regularly attend external meets.

 The Abbotsleigh Swimming Club is a not for profit organisation run by a voluntary management committee and relies on the assistance of parents to provide club racing and support to our swimmers.